L&I Benefits

 L&I and Suicide

 It can be difficult to obtain the decedent’s L&I benefits in the case of a worker’s suicide.
 L&I looks closely at cases involving suicide, including whether it was premeditated and how and why it occurred.
-Getting the advice of an experienced L&I attorney is incredibly important in this difficult time and situation.
+Getting the advice of an experienced Workers’ Compensation and L&I attorney is incredibly important in this difficult time and situation.

 In order to receive L&I death benefits after suicide your case must meet certain criteria.
 The survivor must show the following: